jlouie10/GifTastic/README.md

 A dynamic web page that populates with gifs of my choice.
 This application demonstrates the ability to

 # Cartoons Gif Generator
+Click a cartoon tab to generate a set of gifs based on that cartoon.
+Don't see your favorite cartoon?
+Search for it in the search bar and generate a set of your favorite cartoon's gifs.

+Special Features:
+* Modern and responsive design
+* Displays gif title and rating
+* Awesome transition effects to resize search section after gifs are generated
+* Unique set of gifs each time a tag is clicked

 # Screenshots